sMamooler/ImageJ_Plugin_Mitosis/README.md

 ## Results

-The result of mitosis detection for all 206 frames can be foudn in [the shared drive](https://drive.switch.ch/index.php/s/VzpRO3yznYIPfi0?path=%2Fresults).
+The results of mitosis detection for all 206 frames can be found in [the shared drive](https://drive.switch.ch/index.php/s/VzpRO3yznYIPfi0?path=%2Fresults).